l04m33/vim-skuld/README.markdown

 accordingly.
 Skuld will append a pomodoro completion symbol, which defaults to `*`, after the current task, when a working period ends.

+You can edit `[Skuld Tasks]` buffer while the timer is running.
+Edited tasks will be synchronized automatically once you leave insert mode or leave the buffer.

 Mappings
 ========